CBS News fires Charlie Rose

 CBS did not immediately name a replacement for Rose on the program.

-On Tuesday morning's program, co-hosts Norah O'Donnell and Gayle King addressed the matter in frank detail.
+On Tuesday morning's show, co-hosts Norah O'Donnell and Gayle King addressed the matter in frank detail.

 "Charlie does not get a pass here.
 He doesn't get a pass from anyone in this room," King said.
 "We are all deeply affected.
 We are all rocked by this."